Javran/jackpot/docs/README.md

 This round performs `String`-based transformation to be compliation with "3.2.
 Lexical Translations".
 In particular,
-we performs Unicode Escape and Normalizes LineTerminators to `\n`, and Removes the optional ASCII `SUB` character, which is allowed at the end of input stream.
+we performs Unicode escape and normalizes line terminators to `\n`, and removes the optional ASCII `SUB` character, which is allowed at the end of input stream.

 ### Lexer Execution